 Widely recognized as the grand dame of Creole cuisine and fine dining in New Orleans, vegans will be pleasantly surprised at this esteemed Garden District culinary landmark.
 Chef Meg Bickford and her talented kitchen staff will happily accommodate vegan requests with something spectacular that will have other diners asking their servers what you ordered.

 LUVI caters to the vegan community with a lovely selection of Chinese and Japanese dishes.
-Start with an appetizer, like the smashed cucumbers or five scented edamame, before diving into the vegan lover dumplings with pan fried bok choy, mushrooms and green bean noodles, or the spicy stir-fried napa cabbage with ginger and garlic.
+Start with an appetizer, like the smashed cucumbers or Sunny Q cold noodles, before diving into the vegan lover dumplings with pan fried bok choy, mushrooms and green bean noodles, or the spicy stir-fried Napa cabbage with ginger and garlic.

 Meals from the Heart Cafe